Samruddhi-Sardar/green-desire-engine/README.md

-# 🌱 Green Desire Engine – Predictive Analytics for Sustainable Luxury Automotive Adoption
+# 🌱 Sustainable Prestige: Predicting Luxury Car Buyer Behaviour

 This repository contains the code, visuals, and analysis for my MSc dissertation at the University of Southampton (2025).